radekstepan/flare/README.md

 const flare = new Flare(data);
 ```

+See the schema definition in `flare-utils` for how to structure the gates and their conditions.
+Alternatively, see the the test fixtures in this project.

 ### Evaluating Gates

 You can evaluate a specific gate or all gates using the `evaluate` and `evaluateAll` methods respectively.
 Both methods return a Promise resolving to an object with gate names as keys and the result of their evaluation as values.